mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 domain: { DOMAIN }
 ```

-Also update values.yaml at location helm/values.yaml wit the following values already present in the file.
+Also update values.yaml at location helm/values.yaml with the following values already present in the file.

 ```yaml
 domain: { DOMAIN }